 Penultimate question… Favorite song?

-"Dancing in the moonlight" I wouldn't say it's my favorite, but it always gives me a good vibe and brutal energy.
+"Dancing in the moonlight" I wouldn't say it's my favourite, but it always gives me a good vibe and brutal energy.

-"Eternal Sunshine of the Spotless Mind" ("Forget about me") by Michel Gondry.
+"Eternal Sunshine of the Spotless Mind" ("Forget me") by Michel Gondry.